 Junior Division—Any Chopin selection from the list below OR any Chopin work (s) whose timing does not exceed 10 minutes (no minimum).
 Chopin works from Round II cannot be reused.
 No Sonatas and Chopin transcriptions are allowed.

 Senior Division - Choose any one Chopin Selection from the following categories:

 Fantasy in F minor

 Polonaise: Op.
 22, Op.44, Op.
 53 & Op.
 61

 Preludes: A group of six (not necessarily in order)

 Barcarolle, Op.
 60

-One copy of each work played by contestants must be available for the jury panel.
-Photocopies are strictly forbidden.
+One copy of each work to be played by contestants must be available for the jury panel.
+(Not one copy per adjudicator).
+Illegal photocopies are strictly forbidden.
 No identifying marks (names or schools) should be on the jury copy; fingering or other educational marking is permissible.

 As described under the tab: Application information/Entry form, you will need the following: